ParallexFramework/Parallex/README.md

 ## Getting Started

-Download the **parallex.js** file and import it with a script tag into your HTML, before your other scripts using Parallex:
+Download the **parallex.js** file and import it with a script tag into your HTML, before other scripts that use Parallex:

     <script src="parallex.js"></script>